-2.4.1 Multi-Cultural Day
+2.5.1 Multi-Cultural Day

 This group plans and implements an alternative learning day that is presented in mid-April to expand multi-cultural awareness and education.
-It makes recommendations to the Executive Vice President.
+It makes recommendations to the Vice- President of Student Support.

-2.4.2 Year of . . . (college theme) and One Campus, One Book
+2.5.2 Year of . . . (college theme) and One Campus, One Book

 This group coordinates college projects and speakers focused on the annual college theme.
-IN keeping with the theme is also coordinates campus involvement in selecting a ‘One Campus, One book’ for use across the curriculum as well as activities related to the selected book.
+In keeping with the theme is also coordinates campus involvement in selecting a ‘One Campus, One book’ for use across the curriculum as well as activities related to the selected book.
 It makes recommendations to the President.

+2.5.3 Basic Needs

+To facilitate effective inclusion of its work in the governance process this Advisory Committee has a representative on the Student Equity and Achievement Committee.

+2.5.4.
+Emergency Fund Grant Group

+To facilitate effective inclusion of its work in the governance process this Advisory Committee has a representative on the Student Equity and Achievement Committee.

 Chapter 3: Timeline and Sequences in Key College Decisions